hst12/Starfield-Tools---ContentCatalog.txt-fixer/Common/Readme.txt

 Load Order button shows a list of mods and allows them to be turned on or off or moved up or down in the load order.
 Some stats about your mods will be shown if you've used the Set Starfield Path button on the main screen.
 There is a somewhat experimental mod profile switching feature in the load order editor.
 Backup your Plugins.txt file before trying it.

-You can alt-tab from the game to check the ContentCatalog file to see if corruption has occurred by pressing the Check button.
+A one-time only automatic backup of your Plugins.txt file is made the first time you open the load editor.
+Use the File->restore menu to restore this backup if necessary.

 Two Starfield launch buttons are provided.
 One for the Steam version of the game and another for the MS Store version.
 The tool will close after using either of these launch buttons.

-Quit the game if it's running before using the Clean or Edit buttons.
+You can also launch the game from within the Load Order Editor.
+Set the game version in the Tools menu first - it defaults to Steam.

 Command line options:
 -noauto Clears all the auto check boxes.
 This will stop any auto repair functions from running automatically when the tool starts.